 We have been actively planning and training to make the museum a safe space for visitors and staff to return.
 Health and safety are our first priorities, and when you visit you will find a museum that remains free, safe, and open to all.

 I know many people have been visiting the museum virtually since March, which makes the prospect of seeing people engaging with the art in person even more exciting.
 This is a new and different CAM experience, but one that is guided by our core values, which include being an institution that is welcoming, inclusive, and accessible.
 We continue to be a community space for contemporary art and ideas, which we greatly need right now.

 CAM is open to the public Thursday–Sunday, 10:00–5:00 pm, with evening hours Friday, 5:00–8:00 pm.

 Please be aware of our new safety guidelines.*

 We’re still free, but we ask you to reserve free tickets—timed and touchless—to maintain safe occupancy limits.
 Walk-ins will be accommodated based on availability.

-Visitors (age 3+) and staff must wear masks.
+Visitors (age 3+) and staff must wear masks, properly covering their nose and mouth.

 Maintain a safe social distance.
 At least 6 feet apart, please!